fsprojects/FSharp.Formatting/docs/commandline.md

     fsdocs watch

-The input directory (e.g. `docs`) and the extra content shipped with the tool are watched, together with the project output DLLs used for the API docs.
+The input directory (e.g. `docs`) and the extra content shipped with the tool are watched, together with the project files, the solution-wide MSBuild files (`Directory.Build.props` and friends) and the project output DLLs used for the API docs.
 Every change goes through the same pipeline: the file is stat-ed, its content hashed when the content matters, and only a real change invalidates the pages that depend on it.
 A byte-identical rewrite (for example by a formatter) invalidates nothing.
-Editing a heading in `a.md` rebuilds `a.html` on the next request and refreshes the navigation of the other pages without rebuilding them; touching a project DLL rebuilds the API reference on the next request.
+Editing a heading in `a.md` rebuilds `a.html` on the next request and refreshes the navigation of the other pages without rebuilding them; a project DLL or project file change re-cracks the projects and rebuilds the API reference in the background.
+The API reference is also built in the background at startup, so the first page does not wait for it.
 A background reconciler walks the watched folders every two seconds as a guard against missed file system events.

 A page that fails to build returns a `500` with the error message; the other pages keep working and the process stays up, even with `--strict`.